PsychD in Clinical Psychology

 Concerns about fitness to practise can be raised during the selection process, including the manner and tone of written and verbal communications with the course centre at any stage of the selection process, as well as behaviour both during and between interviews for those candidates called for interview.

 Current trainees are full-time employees of the health service and have annual leave and other benefits in line with usual NHS entitlements.
 On entry to the programme all trainees commenced on the first spine point of Band 6 of the Agenda for Change pay scales.
-Travelling expenses are currently paid for travel to placement, and University fees are currently paid directly by the NHS.
+Travelling expenses are currently paid for travel to placements, and University fees are currently paid directly by the NHS.

 There is a limited amount of postgraduate accommodation at the University.
 In order to be considered for accommodation, application should be made to the University Accommodation Office (01483 682466).
 The Accommodation Office can also provide advice in finding local rented accommodation.

-Training commences with a mandatory five-week teaching block that offers experiential therapy skills training in preparation for the first placement.
+Training commences with a mandatory six-week teaching block that offers experiential therapy skills training in preparation for the first placement.
 The Course as a whole comprises three main areas as follows.